apscandy/resume/docs/index.md

 !!! warning

-    This resume is under construction
+    This resume is under construction.

 ## Education